 I first crossed paths and became friends with POTÉ in January of 2018 during the recording sessions of Africa Express's new EGOLI album in Johannesburg, South Africa.
 A seven day workshop session where over thirty unique artists from across the globe worked together to produce an album of killer tracks.
 POTÉ was fundamental in producing one of the album's stand out singles, the bi-lingual posse cut No Games, working in tandem with South African electronic music producer Muzi, featuring vocals from Ghetts, Moonchild Sanelly, Radio123, Sho Madjozi and Laliboi.

-I spoke with POTÉ and asked how he thinks his sound and outlook as an artist has changed since that unforgettable EGOLI trip we shared two years ago, and what people can expect from a POTÉ live show in 2021...
+How has your sound and outlook as an artist changed since that unforgettable EGOLI trip we shared two years ago, and what people can expect from a POTÉ live show in 2021...

 "I'm definitely more self assured in my abilities and direction.
 I've learnt an immense amount from touring over the last few years, the turning point for me was touring with Georgia Barnes earlier this year on her Seeking Thrills UK tour.
 See you at a show in 2021 and you'll see and hear from me yourself!.
 I have a lot more new music coming very soon, keep your ears open!' - Poté